-Workflow is a key aspect of Treasure Data’s CDP.
-You create workflows to run efficient queries against your customer data and schedule tasks that feed into audience identification, profiling, and tracking.
+You can create workflows to run efficient queries against - for example - your customer data and schedule tasks that feed into audience identification, profiling, and tracking.

 Integrate with and organize your organization’s data, run SQL analysis across that data regardless the scale, and then create repeatable insight by saving queries that disseminate data.